The 15-Minute Audit: Finding Outdated Year Mentions in Your Headlines!

 Common Misconceptions About Year-Dated Headlines

-This assumption confuses short-term click-through rate with long-term ranking stability.
-Deictic headlines may generate stronger clicks in their publication year; evergreen constructions tend to compound in value over time as deictic competitors in the same SERP age out and lose ground.
+“Evergreen headlines don’t perform as well.”
+This confuses short-term clicks with long-term stability.
+Dated headlines may spike in their publication year; evergreen ones compound as dated competitors in the same SERP age out.

 The WordPattern Angle: Sentence Structure as Content Strategy